flrd/standardlastprofile/README.md

 - `slp_info()` – A function for retrieving details of standard load profiles.

-## About the data
+## About the Data

-The standardlastprofile package encompasses a dataset named slp.
+The standardlastprofile package encompasses a dataset named `slp`.
 This dataset results from an analysis of 1,209 load profiles of low-voltage electricity consumers in Germany, published in 1999.[^1] It comprises a total of 9,504 observations across 5 variables: